 Another important vaccine is the one for rabies.
 While rabies is fairly rare in our state, it’s such a serious disease that vaccination is strongly recommended (and may be required by law).
 We recommend it be given when the dog is 6 months old, then one year later, and once every three years thereafter.

 Next we have bordetella, also called “kennel cough.”
 It’s usually not as serious as the diseases mentioned above, but as an airborne illness it is very contagious.
 It should be given if your dog will be exposed to many other strange dogs, like at a boarding facility, professional groomer, dog show, and so on.
-Each vaccination lasts for one year and can be given as an intra-nasal spray or injection (if injected, it should be boostered 4 weeks later).
+Each vaccination lasts for one year and can be given orally (squirted into the buccal cavity) or injected (if injected, it should be boostered 4 weeks later).

 And lastly, leptospirosis (“lepto”).
 Dogs can pick up this microbe by drinking contaminated water or coming in contact with the urine of an infected animal.
 Infection can lead to liver damage, kidney failure, and meningitis.
 This vaccine should be given yearly and is recommended for dogs that go anywhere that wild animals frequent; hunting, camping, rivers, etc. Leptospirosis vaccine is sometimes included with distemper/parvo and is indicated by an “L” in the abbreviation (e.g. DA2PL/CPV, DHPPL).